New York State Insurance Requirements

 The New York State Department of Financial Services website has more information about liability insurance and insurance companies licensed in New York: http://www.dfs.ny.gov.

-Can there be more than 2 names on a vehicle registration?
+More than 2 names on a vehicle registration

-No. There can only be 1 or 2 names on a registration (registrants).
-Both the primary registrant (first name listed on the registration) and the co-registrant must sign the Vehicle Registration / Title Application (MV-82) and provide their proofs of identity and date of birth.
+There can only be 1 or 2 names on a registration (registrants).
+Both the primary registrant (first name listed on the registration) and the co-registrant must sign the Vehicle Registration/Title Application (pdf) (MV-82) and provide their proofs of identity and date of birth.
 Both names must appear on the Insurance ID Card.

 Do I need insurance to register my vehicle?